jagregory/abrash-zen-of-asm/src/chapter-14.md

 ## Don't Go Far

 Far branches are branches that load both CS and IP, by contrast with near branches, which only load IP.
-Whatever you do, don't use far branches — jumps, calls, and returns — any more than you absolutely must.
+Whatever you do, don't use far branches—jumps, calls, and returns—any more than you absolutely must.
 Far calls and returns, in particular, tend to bulk up code and slow performance greatly, as the bloated size and sluggish performance of C programs written in the large code model readily attest.

-Surprisingly, far jumps — direct far jumps, at least — aren't all that bad.
-A direct far jump — a far jump to a label, such as `jmp far ptr Target`{.nasm} — is big, at 5 bytes, but its EU execution time is exactly the same as that of a near jump to a label — 15 cycles.
+Surprisingly, far jumps—direct far jumps, at least—aren't all that bad.
+A direct far jump—a far jump to a label, such as `jmp far ptr Target`{.nasm}—is big, at 5 bytes, but its EU execution time is exactly the same as that of a near jump to a label—15 cycles.
 Of course, it can take extra cycles to fetch all 5 bytes, and, as with all branches, the prefetch queue is emptied; still and all, a direct jump isn't much worse than its near counterpart.

-The same cannot be said for an indirect far jump — that is, a far jump to the segment:offset address contained in a memory variable, as in `jmp dword ptr [Vector]`{.nasm}.
-While such an instruction is no larger than its near counterpart — both are 1 byte long plus the usual 1 to 3 bytes of *mod-reg-rm* addressing — it *is* much slower than an indirect near jump, and that's saying a lot.
+The same cannot be said for an indirect far jump—that is, a far jump to the segment:offset address contained in a memory variable, as in `jmp dword ptr [Vector]`{.nasm}.
+While such an instruction is no larger than its near counterpart—both are 1 byte long plus the usual 1 to 3 bytes of *mod-reg-rm* addressing—it *is* much slower than an indirect near jump, and that's saying a lot.
 Where an indirect near jump takes at least 27 cycles to execute, an indirect far jump takes at least 37 cycles... one reason why jump and call tables that branch to near routines are *much* preferred to those that branch to far routines.
 (We'll discuss jump and call tables at the end of this chapter.)

 Far calls and returns are worse yet.
 Near returns must pop IP from the stack.
 Far returns must pop CS as well, and those two additional memory accesses must cost at least 8 cycles.
 In all, far returns execute in 32 cycles, 12 cycles slower than near returns.
 That's not in itself so bad, especially when you consider that far returns are only 1 byte long, just like near returns.

 Now, however, consider that far returns must be paired with far calls.
 So what, you ask?
 Simply this: no matter how you slice it, far calls are bad news.
 The basic problem is that far calls perform a slew of memory accesses.
 All far calls must push 4 bytes (the CS:IP of the return address) onto the stack: that alone takes 16 cycles.
 Direct far calls are 5 bytes long, which is likely to cause the prefetch queue to eat more than a few cycles, while indirect far calls must read the 4 bytes that point to the destination from memory, at a cost of 16 more cycles.
 The total bill: direct far calls take 36 cycles and 5 bytes, while indirect far calls take at least 58 cycles.

-58 cycles — and where there's a far call, there's a far return yet to come.
-Together, an indirect far call and the corresponding return take at least 90 cycles — as long as or longer than an 8-bit divide!
-Even a direct far call and the corresponding return together take at least 68 cycles — and very possibly more when you add in the prefetch queue effects of fetching a 5-byte instruction and emptying the prefetch queue twice.
+58 cycles—and where there's a far call, there's a far return yet to come.
+Together, an indirect far call and the corresponding return take at least 90 cycles—as long as or longer than an 8-bit divide!
+Even a direct far call and the corresponding return together take at least 68 cycles—and very possibly more when you add in the prefetch queue effects of fetching a 5-byte instruction and emptying the prefetch queue twice.

 Let's see just how bad far calls are.
 In the last chapter, we compared the performance of a subroutine in [Listing 13-16](#listing-13-16) with that of a macro in [Listing 13-17](#listing-13-17).
-The subroutine in [Listing 13-16](#listing-13-16) — `IsPrintable`{.nasm} — is called with a near `call`{.nasm} and returns with a near `ret`{.nasm}.
-Given that quite a bit besides the `call`{.nasm} and `ret`{.nasm} occurs each time the subroutine is called — including several branches and two memory accesses — how much slower do you suppose overall performance would be if `IsPrintable`{.nasm} were entered and exited with far branches?
+The subroutine in [Listing 13-16](#listing-13-16)—`IsPrintable`{.nasm}—is called with a near `call`{.nasm} and returns with a near `ret`{.nasm}.
+Given that quite a bit besides the `call`{.nasm} and `ret`{.nasm} occurs each time the subroutine is called—including several branches and two memory accesses—how much slower do you suppose overall performance would be if `IsPrintable`{.nasm} were entered and exited with far branches?

 Quite a bit, as it turns out.
 [Listing 13-16](#listing-13-16) ran in 3.48 ms. [Listing 14-1](#listing-14-1), which is identical to [Listing 13-16](#listing-13-16) save that `IsPrintable`{.nasm} is a far procedure, takes 4.32 ms to finish.
 In other words, the simple substitution of a near `call`{.nasm}/`ret`{.nasm} for a far `call`{.nasm}/`ret`{.nasm} results in a 24% performance increase.